OzdemirMustafa/protect-data-on-linuxone-with-pervasive-encryption/README.md

 ## Step 3 - [Pushing crypto activity data to the ICP ELK microservice](https://github.com/IBM/protect-data-on-linuxone-with-pervasive-encryption/blob/master/part3.md)

+    1. Cloning the protect data on linuxone with pervasive encryption git repository
-    1. Tooling for ELK crypto stack
+    2. Tooling for ELK crypto stack
-    2. Feeding your ELK crypto dashboard
+    3. Feeding your ELK crypto dashboard

 ## Step 4 - [Creating a crypto dashboard with ELK microservice](https://github.com/IBM/protect-data-on-linuxone-with-pervasive-encryption/blob/master/part4.md)

     1. Accessing to Kibana
-    2. Sourcing the ElasticSearch DataSource
+    2. Sourcing the Elasticsearch DataSource
-    3. Creating your first search with Kibana
+    3. Creating your first "Searchs" with Kibana
-    4. Creating your first charts with Kibana
+    4. Creating your first "charts" with Kibana
     5. Creating your first dashboard with Kibana
     6. Sharing your first crypto dashboard
+    7. Using your first dashboard